 - To maintain confidentiality, subject names should not be included on reports or in summary reports to the IRB.
 Instead, please redact the name and use subject ID numbers or other random code to identify subjects in these reports.
 You may use and submit the IRB local event tracking tool for tracking events.

-- Individual adverse events that do not meet the criteria for reporting to the IRB.
+- Individual adverse events or other problems that do not meet the criteria for reporting to the IRB.
 For example, adverse events that are expected and/or not related or possibly related to the research do not need to be promptly reported, but should be tracked and summarized to the IRB at continuing review.
 If the study sponsor requires submission of these events to the IRB, the events should be summarized and submitted to the IRB at continuing review.

 - Routine DSMB/DMC/DSC reports (indicating to continue the study as planned), individual study sponsor IND/IDE safety reports, or other reports that do not meet the UPIRSO criteria.
 These are generally reports from sponsors informing researchers using the same drug or device in a different trial about adverse events or reactions occurring in trials not conducted by an investigator under the UT Southwestern IRB jurisdiction, or adverse experiences reported in the context of usual clinical use of the study drug/device.
 Individual IND/IDE safety reports on studies not conducted by an investigator under UT Southwestern IRB jurisdiction will not be acknowledged by the IRB without an analysis of the event, an explanation of how the event meets the regulatory reporting criteria, and a discussion of any planned modifications or other actions necessary to protect subjects.
 These types of routine reports should be summarized and submitted to the IRB at continuing review.